 The recent case of Bristol-Myers Squibb Co. v.
 Superior Court of California, San Francisco County, No. 16-466, 2017 U.S. LEXIS 3873, *1 (U.S. June 19, 2017) (hereinafter, BMS) will significantly impact the plaintiffs’ choices of forums for the filing of mass torts actions, specifically products liability actions, such as in drug and device litigation.
 Before BMS, the plaintiff could join multiple plaintiffs and seek more favorable forums in state court to locate the actions of literally hundreds of claimants.
-BMS significantly limited these choices by giving a much more narrow view of specific jurisdiction, regardless of extensive contacts the defendants otherwise may have with the forum state, unrelated to
+BMS significantly limited these choices by giving a much more narrow view of specific jurisdiction, regardless of extensive contacts the defendants otherwise may have with the forum state, unrelated to case.

 After BMS, a state court may not, consistent with due process, exercise specific personal jurisdiction over a non-resident defendant where the defendant “did not develop … create a marketing strategy for … manufacture, label, package, or work on the regulatory approval” for the product at issue in the forum state.
 Id.
 BMS held that the California state court could not exercise specific jurisdiction over the defendants regarding the non-resident claims because the defendants’ forum state contacts—no matter how extensive they were—were unrelated to the development, marketing strategy, manufacture, labeling, packaging, or regulatory approval process of the drug at issue, Plavix.
 Id.